terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-Enterprise AI dev platforms do the heavy lifting of creating an enterprise level AI app. **My focus is 100% on Palantir Foundry** because
+Enterprise AI dev platforms do the heavy lifting of creating an enterprise level AI app. **My focus (for now) is 100% on Palantir Foundry** because
 - PAL is a market leader.
-- **PAL offers a generous free demo account for hands-on experience for Foundry.**
+- **PAL offers a generous free demo account for hands-on experience with Foundry.**
 - **The built-in AI help (AIP/FDE) made it possible to complete the demos (quickly)**.
 Without AI this would have taken at least 5x longer to do.

 I give you what you need to get started ASAP with PAL.
 This section shows you